 The demand for cloud infrastructure soars as the IT industry grows, increasing the complexity of asset tracking and managing resources.
-DevOps and SRE engineers are essential in managing these environments, optimizing operations, and planning for the future.
+Platform, DevOps and SRE engineers are essential in managing these environments, optimizing operations, and planning for the future.

 Cloud providers like AWS and Google prioritize data protection, but organizations remain responsible for continuous security improvements.
 The cloud's dynamic nature makes it challenging for security teams to track and protect all assets.
 Without a precise inventory, especially across multiple providers, identifying and addressing vulnerabilities becomes challenging.